Current Students – I Need Help

 How do I get evaluated?

-HTH SCI 3H03/4D03/4W03/4F03 requires you and the supervisor to create an evaluation criteria.
-This information is submitted to the BHSc office as part of your course proposal prior to the project start date.
+HTH SCI 3H03/4D03/4W03/4F03 requires you and the supervisor to create evaluation criteria.
+This information is submitted to the BHSc office as part of the documentation submitted prior to the project start date.

 The final grade for senior project/thesis courses is not determined by a specific formula.
 At the end of the course, the supervisor will assign a letter grade based on an overall evaluation of the students’ work.
 The final letter grade should account for all evaluation components.
 Although an evaluation criteria is not a requirement for senior project/thesis courses, expectations should be made clear at the beginning of the project/thesis work.
 Contact between you and your supervisor should be such that the student is able to obtain continuous guidance, feedback and support from the supervisor.